Mass bomb threat forces evacuations at multiple US state Capitols

-Bomb threats prompted the temporary closure and evacuation of Capitol buildings in several states across the U.S. on Wednesday.
+LANSING, Mich. — Bomb threats prompted the temporary closure and evacuation of Capitol buildings in several states around the U.S., including Michigan, on Wednesday.

 CNN obtained an email in which the sender claimed to have planted explosives inside "your state Capitol" without specifying any particular state.